 - 26. The Appellants request disclosure of the full text of the Resolution Decision, considering insufficient the additional disclosures made by the SRB on 2 February 2018 through a new redacted version granting access to several additional parts of the Resolution Decision.
-The Appellant claims that the Board's refusal to grant access to the full text of the Resolution Decision is not justified under the exceptions of Regulation 1049/2001 and is not rightly substantiated by the Board.
-To this effect, the Appellants plead in detail the provisions enshrined in Regulation 1049/2001 in light of the case law of the CJEU.
-The Appellants conclude that the Board did not comply with all these provisions, as interpreted by the Court.
-Accordingly, it is argued that the Board has merely asserted that the relevant exceptions under Article 4 of Regulation 1049/2001, but no particulars have been provided to explain how the disclosure would specifically and effectively undermine the protected interests.
-The Appellants further argue that also with the additional disclosures made on 2 February 2018 (and with the following Revised Confirmatory Decision) the SRB approach to disclosure has been fundamentally flawed because there are many unjustified redactions also in the documents disclosed on 2 February 2018 and the justifications adopted by the SRB, in the Appellants' view, are largely the same and overly generic.
-The SRB, in the Appellants' view, has not done what it should have done and explained with specificity with document (or part of each document) it has refused to produce by reference to a particular, identifiable interest which overrides the usual rule that documents must be produced.
-In addition, it is argued that, since the Board took the resolution action because of alleged liquidity shortfalls of Banco Popular, the non-confidential version of the Resolution Decision should not redact the section discussing Banco Popular's liquidity position at the date of resolution and the steps taken in this respect and that this is even more so if one considers that the information is of historic interest only and no longer market sensitive. - 27.
-The SRB objects, in the Revised Confirmatory Decision and in this appeal proceeding, that access to the full text of the Resolution Decision is prevented by several exceptions of Regulation 1049/2001 and that: (a) certain elements of Article 4.4.1 and 4.4.2 of the Resolution Decision, if disclosed, would compromise the internal methodology used by the SRB for the preparation for resolution and for resolution and this may give rise to unfounded speculations about the way in which the SRB might conduct future assessments, unduly influencing the behaviour of credit institutions; (b) the SRB is bound by confidentiality obligations under Union Law and this pertains in particular to certain elements in Article 4.4.; (c) several parts of the Resolution Decision could not be disclosed because the ECB, as the originator of the information, has objected to their disclosure (recitals 24(h), 25, 26(c) and (d),
+The Appellants claim that the Board's refusal to grant access to the full text of the Resolution Decision is not justified under the exceptions of Regulation 1049/2001 and is not rightly substantiated by the Board (whose justifications, in the Appellants' view, are vague, limited in nature and have been applied in a blanket manner for all documents) and is contrary to the fundamental rights of the Appellants.
+To this effect, the Appellants pleads in detail the provisions enshrined both in the Charter of Fundamental Rights and in Regulation 1049/2001 in light of the case law of the CJEU.
+The Appellant concludes that the Board did not comply with all these provisions, as interpreted by the Court, insisting also that deferring to the ECB reasons does not satisfy the requirement upon the SRB to state its reasons and that purely factual and historic information can be disclosed months later the adoption the Resolution Decision without posing any risk of financial instability.
+The Appellants also argue that the SRB's failure to consider whether it was appropriate to grant partial access to the requested documents breaches Article 52 of the Charter and the principle of proportionality. - 27.
+The SRB objects, in the Revised Confirmatory Decision and in this appeal proceeding, that access to the full text of the Resolution Decision is prevented by several exceptions of

-43 and Article 2.1.) and the SRB quotes at length the specific arguments used by the ECB to justify its position.
+Regulation 1049/2001 and that: (a) certain elements of Article 4.4.1 and 4.4.2 of the Resolution Decision, if disclosed, would compromise the internal methodology used by the SRB for the preparation for resolution and for resolution and this may give rise to unfounded speculations about the way in which the SRB might conduct future assessments, unduly influencing the behaviour of credit institutions; (b) the SRB is bound by confidentiality obligations under Union Law and this pertains in particular to certain elements in Article 4.4.; (c) several parts of the Resolution Decision could not be disclosed because the ECB, as the originator of the information, has objected to their disclosure (recitals 24(h), 25, 26(c) and (d), 43 and Article 2.1.) and the SRB quotes at length the specific arguments used by the ECB to justify its position.